Saturday, January 31, 2009

 3. Carefully place a leaf on top of the rolled ink, then using the same roller, roll ink on top of the leaf.

-4. I use either 2 sheets of paper or one sheet folded in half.
-Using one sheet is helpful if you want to lift up the half of the sheet that's o the top to check if you missed a spot, then you can place it ack in the exact same lace. that can be difficult iwth 2 sheets of paper.
+4. I use either 2 sheets of paper or one large sheet folded in half.
+Using one sheet is helpful if you want to lift up the half of the sheet that's o the top to check if you missed a spot, then you can place it ack in the exact same lace.
+That can be difficult iwth 2 sheets of paper.

 The reverse of some objects may not print well, a shell for example.
 If you are making only one print at a time, instead of two, make sure to place the veined sides of leaves up (or the 'good' side of any object.)
+For only one print, you can paint the ink on one side only, or use a cheap pieee of newsprint or other paper for the side you don't plan to keep.

 The sticky ink will usually prevent a leaf from moving, but the stems sometimes move causing a double or blurred image.
 With younger children, you might want to cut the stems from the leaves before printing.

-5. Use a clean roller on the top sheet of paper to transfer the ink.
+5. Use a clean soft roller on the top sheet of paper to transfer the ink.
 Use a gentle touch.
 If you are using an object that is more three-dimensional, be careful when using a roller to transfer the ink onto the paper, if you press too hard, the paper may tear.

 If you don’t have a clean roller, you can use the back of a wooden spoon to lightly rub on the top sheet of paper.

 For adults or children with patience, the best way to transfer ink is with the fingers.
 When you rub the top sheet of paper yoy can feel the leaf underneath it and can thus concentrate the pressure where you need it, on the veins, for example.
 Experiment to discover the pressure level necessary to transfer your ink.
+Waterbased ink will dry quickly, so if rubbing with fingers do it thoroughly, but quickly.

 With fingers, it is best to work from the center outward and with small circular motions.

-If you place one good piece of paper under the objects and one on top, you will end up with 2 prints.
+If you place one piece of paper under the objects and one on top, you will end up with 2 prints.
 One will be the top of the leaf and one the bottom, which is more interesting with the veins.
 On some plants, it doesn't matter ---both look equally good.
 And of course, one print will be a mirror image of the other.

 Nature Print, ©2009 C.J.Peiffer